The search for multi-entity accounting and family office ERPs

 From there, the team can create rules for bank reconciliation, such as assigning all transactions with a particular bank to the credit card category.

-Gravity’s automated bank reconciliation and revenue recognition also makes it easy to catch discrepancies, such as unauthorized charges to a family member’s credit card.
+Gravity’s automated bank reconciliation and revenue recognition features also make it easy to catch discrepancies, such as unauthorized charges to a family member’s credit card.

 Fixed assets accounting